The Psychology of Reset Rituals: How Small Cues Create Big Shifts

 Scent-based rituals are particularly effective because:

-This means each spritz is more than symbolic.
-It literally rewires the body’s stress response, anchoring relief into your nervous system.
+This means each application is more than symbolic.
+It literally rewires the body's stress response, anchoring relief into your nervous system.

 Why Small Cues Are Powerful